nickyiliwang0000/h/applied-javascript/intro-to-firebase.md

 ```
 > Sidenote: `on()` vs. `once()`.
 Why are we using `once()`?
 In situations where we want to only get a snapshot of the data and not listen for any changes, `once()` is a more appropriate method.
 If we were to use `on()` for this checkbox feature, we would get an infinite loop!
 YIKES!
 Since we would be calling `update()` inside of the `on()`, the update to the database would trigger the `on()`, which would trigger the `update()`, which would trigger `on()`...∞💥🚨.
 Fortunately, Firebase offers `once()` and it only triggers...once 🤭, which is exactly what we want in this case.

 We're almost there!
 Now we're going to conditionally render a filled in checkbox or an empty checkbox, based on its status Firebase.
 For this one we will have to revisit how we rendered those `li` elements again.
-Since the checkbox are a span, and the look of the checkbox depend on what class we give these spans - we have to figure out which class to render base on the to-do status.
+Since the checkbox are a span, and the look of the checkboxes depend on what class we give the spans - we have to figure out which class to render based on the to-do status.

 ```js
 dbRef.on('value', (data) => {